cfunkles/lantern/developmentDetails.md

         -kind
         -condition
         -gear quality rating
-        -category
-        -picture
+        -category:
+        -picture: src
-        -user it belongs to
+        -user it belongs to: src
-        -number of times it is checked out
+        -number of times it is checked out: number -dates availible: iso string
-        -dates availible
-        -dates unavailible
+        -dates unavailible: iso string

 How will the the user talk to the backend?
 API's!
     When signing up